-b) Consider referring to technology-based resources, self-management education and support programs which may be useful in improving lifestyle modifications to prevent or delay diabetes.

-c) Annual monitoring for the development of diabetes in those with prediabetes is suggested.

-d) Metformin therapy should be considered for the prevention of type 2 DM, especially in patients with BMI \geq 35 kg/m2, patients aged < 60 yrs, and women with prior gestational DM.
-Periodic measurement of B12 level is recommended with metformin treatment.

-e) Screening for and treatment of risk factors for cardiovascular disease, such as hypertension and dyslipidemia, is recommended.
+- a) Patients with prediabetes should be referred for intensive behavioral lifestyle intervention program, similar to the Diabetes Prevention Program, with goals including 7% loss of initial body weight and moderate intensity physical activity (such as brisk walking) at least 150 min/week. - b) Consider referring to technology-based resources, self-management education and support programs which may be useful in improving lifestyle modifications to prevent or delay diabetes. - c) Annual monitoring for the development of diabetes in those with prediabetes is suggested. - d) Metformin therapy should be considered for the prevention of type 2 DM, especially in patients with BMI $\geq\!35~kg/m^2$ , patients aged $<\!60$ yrs, and women with prior gestational DM.
+Periodic measurement of B12 level is recommended with metformin treatment. - e) Screening for and treatment of risk factors for cardiovascular disease, such as hypertension and dyslipidemia, is recommended. - iv.

-iv.
 Gestational diabetes- Universal testing is the policy in the US as early as their first visit as most patients have at least one of the following risk factors.
-The ADA + ACOU define patients at increased risk of overt diabetes based on:

--BMI > 25 kg/m2 (>23kg/m2 in African Americans) + one or more of the following:

-- GDM in previous pregnancy

-- A1C > 5.7 or impaired GTT or impaired FG on previous testing

-- 1rst degree relative with diabetes

-- High risk race/ethnicity (African-American, Latino, Native American, Asian American, Pacific Islander)

-- H10 cardiovascular disease

-- HTN (>140/90) or an Rx for HTN

-- HDL <35mg/dL with triglycerides >250 mg/dL

-- Polycystic ovary syndrome

-- Physical inactivity

-- Other clinical conditions also with insulin resistance (example: severe obesity acanthosis nigricans)

-- Previous birth of an infant weighing >400 g (9 lbs)

-- Age >40 years old
+The ADA + ACOU define patients at increased risk of overt diabetes based on: - -BMI > 25 kg/m (>23kg/m in African Americans) + one or more of the following: - GDM in previous pregnancy - A1C > 5.7 or impaired GTT or impaired FG on previous testing - 1rst degree relative with diabetes - High risk race/ethnicity (African-American, Latino, Native American, Asian American, Pacific Islander) - H10 cardiovascular disease - HTN (>140/90) or an Rx for HTN - HDL <35mg/dL with triglycerides >250 mg/dL - Polycystic ovary syndrome - Physical inactivity - Other clinical conditions also with insulin resistance (example: severe obesity acanthosis nigricans) - Previous birth of an infant weighing >400 g (9 lbs) - Age >40 years old